google/go-containerregistry/cmd/crane/doc/crane_mutate.md

 ```
   -a, --annotation stringToString   New annotations to add (default [])
+      --append strings              Path to tarball to append to image
       --cmd strings                 New cmd to set
       --entrypoint strings          New entrypoint to set
+  -e, --env stringToString          New envvar to add (default [])
   -h, --help                        help for mutate
   -l, --label stringToString        New labels to add (default [])
-  -e, --env stringToString          New environment variables to add (default [])
   -t, --tag string                  New tag to apply to mutated image.
 If not provided, push by digest to the original image repository.
-  -f, --new_layer strings           Path to tarball to append to image
 ```

 ### Options inherited from parent commands